xhteam/tools-motodev/README.md

 All commits need to reference an existing Bugzilla number.
 Any pull request that does not reference a bugzilla number won't be merged until a bugzilla is filed.
 You can file new bugs and feature requests at https://bugs.eclipse.org/bugs/enter_bug.cgi?product=andmore

-Please make sure that your CLA is signed in eclipse, and that your commits are authored by the same email address as you referenced in your CLA.
+Please make sure that your CLA is signed with the Eclipse Foundation, and that your commits are authored by the same email address as you referenced in your CLA.

 You can change your default user.email address for the git repository: